zavalalabs/zavalalabs.github.io/_posts/2023-3-22-Developing.md

 ---

-# Whats a setup
+# What's a setup?

 ## The why?

 ## Your Use case

-## Why Youtube videos are a resouce and not the rule
+## Why Youtube videos are a resource and not the rule